 A very common question that people ask about this verse is, “If God knew Adam and Eve were just going to sin, why did he create the tree of knowledge in the first place?”
-At best God is foolish.
-At worst God is evil for setting them up for failure.
+At best God is foolish, and at worst God is evil for setting them up for failure.

-Or maybe there’s a third option.
-Could it be that creating the tree of knowledge, and then forbidding it, is actually an act of love?
+But what if there’s a third option?
+Could it be that creating the tree of knowledge, and then forbidding it, was actually an act of love?

 It’s easy to just think of Genesis 2:17 as only a restriction by God.
-And yes, it is.
+And yes, it is that.
 But, coupled with the tree of life, it’s also an invitation.
 An invitation to truly live from love and freedom.
 How?
-Because Adam and Eve would have to choose to sacrifice something, the knowledge of good and evil, power, control, self-determination, in order to humbly receive the life of God by grace through faith.
+Because Adam and Eve would have to choose to sacrifice something, the knowledge of good and evil, and with it power, control, and self-determination.
+All in order to humbly receive the life of God by grace through faith.
 All true love requires this kind of sacrifice.